Nashville mayor: Oracle to bring 8500 jobs, $1.2B investment

 Half of Oracle’s future property taxes — which the company estimates will be roughly $18 million annually when the project is fully built — would reimburse the company for the upfront investment, without interest payments, with the other half going into the city’s general operating fund, Cooper’s office said.

-The company also expects the project to produce about $8.8 million annually in sales and use taxes, according to the mayor’s office.
+The company also expects the project to produce about $8.8 million annually in local sales and use taxes, according to the mayor’s office.

 In a statement, Oracle said it’s meeting demand for its cloud product by building “new digital hubs in cities with well-educated workforces and vibrant cultures that draw top-tier talent.”